phoenixfeder/fc-com/TestPlan.md

 ## 7.5 Smoke Test Suite and Supporting Test Scripts

-The automated test execution in our CI/CD Pipeline enables regression testing.
-With this approach it is clearly visible when changes break existing functions and affect the correct behaviour of the application.
+Every new push to any branch triggers an execution in our CI/CD pipeline.
+This way we have an immediate feedback when a new commit breaks any functionallity of our application or limits the users actions.

 ## 8. Testing Workflow

 1) Local testing on the developers machines
 2) Commits trigger building (including Unit test) on TravisCI
-3) For each new pull requests code quality will also be analyzed
+3) With each pull requests code quality will also be analyzed

 ## 9. Environmental Needs